Electric cars could be cheaper to run than you think – and finance cases have more than doubled since 2019.

 Our UK data insights team also revealed that annual finance cases for electric vehicles were up 128% in 2021 compared to the whole of 2019, and found that 63% of all people considering making the switch from combustion cars to an EV look into the running costs, so it is clearly an important topic.

 The UK government is due to ban sales of new petrol and diesel cars from 2030 and Volkswagen Financial Services UK’s findings are broadly reflective of the government’s Advisory Fuel Rates (AFR).

 How do we achieve more mainstream adoption of electric cars?

-As part of the Government’s Road to Zero strategy, all new rapid charge points installed since spring 2020 should provide debit or credit card payment, to encourage greater EV uptake.
-Up until that point consumers were restricted to charging using the relevant provider’s charge card or app.
+As part of the Government’s Road to Zero strategy, all new rapid charge points installed since spring 2020 should provide debit or credit card payments, to encourage greater EV uptake.
+Up until that point, consumers were restricted to charging using the relevant provider’s charge card or app.